Tight Regret Bounds for Fixed-Price Bilateral Trade: Introduction

 We address a classic problem in Mechanism Design, maximizing \textit{economic efficiency} in repeated bilateral trade: In each round $t \in [T]$, a (new) seller and a (new) buyer seek to trade an indivisible item, which has value $\SVal{t}$ to the seller and value $\BVal{t}$ to the buyer.
 There are two standard metrics of economic efficiency:\\ 1.\ {\GainsFromTrade}, defined as $\GFT = \sum_{t \in [T]} \GFT^{t} = \sum_{t \in [T]} (\BVal{t} - \SVal{t}) \cdot \Trade[]{t}$.\\ 2.\ {\SocialWelfare}, defined as $\SW = \sum_{t \in [T]} \SW^{t} = \sum_{t \in [T]} (\BVal{t} \cdot \Trade[]{t} + \SVal{t} \cdot (1 - \Trade[]{t}))$.\\ Here, $\Trade[]{t} = \Trade[]{t}(\SVal{t}, \BVal{t}) \in \{0, 1\}$ denotes the trade outcome---either a success or a failure.

-As is standard in Mechanism Design, there are three models for the generation of values $\Val{t}_{t \in [T]}$, which are listed below from the most to the least general ones. \begin{flushleft} \begin{itemize} \item \textbf{Adversarial Values:} An (oblivious) adversary determines an (arbitrary) $2T$-dimensional $[0, 1]^{2T}$- supported joint distribution $\DISTR[]$; then, the values $\Val{t}_{t \in [T]}$ across all rounds are drawn from it.\footnote{ We define the ``adversarial values'' model in such a way that highlights its generality over the ``correlated/independent values'' models.
-Yet, from the perspective of \textit{(additive) regret minimization}, the worst-case joint distribution $\DISTR[*]$ and its support $\support(\DISTR[*])$ must degenerate into $2T$ discrete values, e.g., $\Val{*}_{t \in [T]} \in [0, 1]^{2T}$.}
+As is standard in Mechanism Design, there are three models for generating values $\Val{t}_{t \in [T]}$, listed below from most to least general. \begin{flushleft} \begin{itemize} \item \textbf{Adversarial Values:} An (oblivious) adversary determines an (arbitrary) $2T$-dimensional $[0, 1]^{2T}$- supported joint distribution $\+D$; then, the values $\Val{t}_{t \in [T]}$ across all rounds are drawn from it.\footnote{ This definition emphasizes the generality of the ``adversarial values'' model over the ``correlated/independent values'' models.
+From the perspective of (additive) regret minimization, however, the worst-case distribution $\+D_{*}$ can be assumed, without loss of generality, to place all its mass on a finite set of $2T$ discrete points $(\SVal{t}_{*}, \BVal{t}_{*}) \in [0, 1]^{2T}$.}

-\item \textbf{Correlated Values:} An adversary determines an (arbitrary) two-dimensional $[0, 1]^{2}$-supported joint distribution $\DISTR[]$; then, the values $\Val{t}$ in each round $t \in [T]$ are drawn i.i.d.\ from it.
+\item \textbf{Correlated Values:} An adversary determines an (arbitrary) two-dimensional $[0, 1]^{2}$-supported joint distribution $\+D$; then, the values $\Val{t}$ in each round $t \in [T]$ are drawn i.i.d.\ from it.

-\item \textbf{Independent Values:} This is identical to ``correlated values'', except that $\DISTR[]$ is further required to be a product distribution $\DISTR[S] \bigotimes \DISTR[B]$, making all the $2T$ values $\Val{t}_{t \in [T]}$ mutually independent. \end{itemize} \end{flushleft} For reference, the ``independent values'' model is arguably the most canonical model, dating back to seminal works \cite{V61, MS83}, while the other two models are more general and have also received growing attention recently \cite{BSZ06, CCCFL24mor, CCCFL24jmlr, AFF24, BCCF24, DS24}.
+\item \textbf{Independent Values:} This is identical to ``correlated values'', except that $\+D$ is further required to be a product distribution $\+D_{S} \bigotimes \+D_{B}$, making all the $2T$ values $\Val{t}_{t \in [T]}$ mutually independent. \end{itemize} \end{flushleft} For reference, the ``independent values'' model is arguably the most canonical model, dating back to seminal works \cite{V61, MS83}, while the other two models are more general and have also received growing attention recently \cite{BSZ06, CCCFL24mor, CCCFL24jmlr, AFF24, BCCF24, DS24}.